lincent/slblog/neural_net_basics/neural-network.md

 A method called Gradient Descent can be used to determine how to adjust the parameters to reduce the loss.

 ### Gradient Descent
 Assume a single input neural network, with a single weight.
-If we plotted the weight v error graph we could have something like the following graph.
+If we plotted the weight v loss graph we could have something like the following graph.

 ![png](/neural_net_basics/assets/error_graph.png)